 Find a Great Real Estate Agent

-A knowledgeable real estate agent can be an important partner in your homebuying journey.
+A knowledgeable real estate agent can be an important partner in your home buying journey.
 They can help you discover your dream home and present an offer to the seller on your behalf.
-When trying to find an agent, a great place to start is by asking your Jet Direct Mortgage professional, a friend, or family member for a referral.
+When trying to find an agent, a great place to start is by asking your friends and family member for a referral.
 You’ll also want to speak to a number of agents before deciding which is the right agent for you.
 A few factors to think about when searching for the right agent are:

 All agents and brokers are required to be licensed by the state where they do business.
 A quick search can confirm that your agent’s license is in good standing and that no disciplinary action has been taken against them.

 Has your agent been practicing for only a handful of years, or are they a seasoned expert?
 Are they familiar and well-versed in your specific market?
 Are they unafraid to negotiate to get you the most beneficial price?
-These are all significant to things to think about to ensure that you find an agent that is suitable for your search
+These are all significant things to think about if you want to ensure that you’ll find a suitable agent.

-Certainly one of the most effective strategies to determine a good real estate agent is by what their previous clients have to say about them, so you’ll want to read their online reviews prior to deciding on your agent.
-This will provide you with details on the the feedback and experiences of other people who were in your situation and can help you form a much more informed decision.
+Certainly one of the most effective strategies to determine a good real estate agent is by what their previous clients have to say about them, so you’ll want to read their online reviews prior to picking an agent.
+This will provide you with details on the the feedback and experiences of other people who were in your situation, and can help you form a much more informed decision.

 House hunting can be an exciting but tiring activity.
-What you should look for, how to keep track of the options you loved (and what you didn’t!) can be challenging to keep on top of!
+Knowing what you should look for and how to keep track of your options can be challenging.
 Some factors when viewing a home are:

 - Safety of the Neighborhood